Tuberculosis

 When faxing in a prescription, include the purpose and duration of treatment.

 Tuberculosis diagnostic and treatment services for uninsured persons is a Ministry of Health program.
-The program is for people in Ontario who are not covered by Ontario Health Insurance Plan, Interim Federal Health or any other health insurance plan.
-It helps with assessment, diagnosis and treatment for active / suspect tuberculosis.
-The program processes payments to primary care providers, laboratories and radiology service providers.
+The program aims to facilitate the early diagnosis of tuberculosis and initiation of treatment (as required) for uninsured persons living in or visiting Ontario who are not covered by Ontario Health Insurance Plan, Interim Federal Health or any other health insurance plan.

 - Eligibility